Answers to Commonly Asked Questions

 The Brigham Young winter home is a popular tour site.
 The winters in St. George are very mild compared to that of Northern Utah, so many times Brigham and his family would spend the winter here.
 The original portion of the home was begun in 1869 and completed in 1871.
 The front addition was completed in 1873.

-Mormon Temple & Visitor Center
+Mormon Temple (closed for renovations 2020) & Visitor Center (open during renovations)

 250 E 400 S, St. George (28 mi.)